avi9839/tensorflow/README.md

 # tensorflow
-This example contains implementation Linear regression using tensorflow on a random data set in Python.
+This example implements Linear regression using tensorflow on a random data set in Python.